 If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL first to agree a course of action.
+For referral, consent from parents/carers is not necessary and should not be sought before referral.

-If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
+If, in exceptional circumstances, the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
 Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).